Faiza1st/Project3-/README.md

 - Sign Up / Sign In: Create a new account or sign in to an existing account.
 - Edit Profile: Update your profile with your latest information.
 - Find Friends: Search and connect with fellow students.
-- Join Groups: Browse and join various campus societies and groups.
-- Participate in Events: View and RSVP for upcoming campus events.
 - Start Discussions: Create or join discussions on topics of interest.
 - Create Posts: Share your thoughts and experiences.
 - Delete Posts: Remove posts if you are the owner.